dallasread/api-deploy/README.md

 ## Now, you can run commands like:

 - `api deploy lambda` - Deploy your Lambdas to AWS
-- `api deploy apigateway` - Deploy your api to API Gateway
 - `api deploy lambda /accounts /other {operationId}` - Deploy selected Lambdas (also deploys child routes)
 - `api deploy lambda --sdk` - Deploy your Lambdas and generate a connected SDK
 - `api deploy local --serve --watch --sdk` - **Test your Lambdas @ http://localhost:8000 and generate a connected SDK!**